 A caching plugin makes your site faster by serving cached pages to users in various regions.

-A caching plugin stores cached versions of the pages to your site and serve them to users as they access your site.
+A caching plugin stores cached versions of the pages on your site and serve them to users as they access your site.

 You can use the W3 cache plugin to help you with speeding up your site.

-For extended functionality, I use WP rocket which is only a premium plugin and has no free version.
+I use WP rocket, a premium plugin with no free version for extended functionality.

 #3.
 Security Plugin